 Presently (year 2017) direct limnological information of a group of 1.123 lakes, including the most representative is available.

 Fourteen expeditions have been conducted covering all the Mongol country and its different natural zones:

 Exploration consisted of collecting basic parameters such as the lake substrate type, estimates of water permanence, water mineralization (through electrical conductivity, salinity and pH), the appearance of the water (turbidity, trophic characteristics), and analysis of the macrophyte and invertebrate communities.
 Logistical support was provided by Mongolian Ways (www.mongolian-ways.com), a Mongolian company whose contributions to the project were incalculable given the great difficulties implied in the locations of the lakes and travel within the country.

 The Limnological Catalogue of Mongolian Lakes is part of the Project: “Biodiversity of Crustacea Entomostraca in the Palaearctic.
 Aplication for the assessment of the ecological status of Iberian Lakes” within the Program for the Conservation of Biodiversity promoted by ENDESA.
-The team would like to express its appreciation for their help to all those who have contributed in any way to the success of the project, especially to Dr. Dorjgotov, Director of the Geographic Institute of the Mongolian Academy of Sciences, for his support in the first campaign; to Dr. Enkhtaivan Sanaa, researcher of the Khuvsgul GEF/WB Project; and to Dr. Francesc Sabater, professor in the Ecology Department at the University of Barcelona.
-The limnological catalog is displayed with the help of Google Maps in a user-friendly application created by the Spanish company Geodata Sistemas S.L (www.geodata.es).
+The team would like to express its appreciation for their help to all those who have contributed in any way to the success of the project, especially to Dr. Dorjgotov, Director of the Geographic Institute of the Mongolian Academy of Sciences, for his support in the first campaign; to Dr. Soninkhishig Nergui, professor of the National University of Mongolia; and to Dr. Francesc Sabater, professor in the Ecology Department at the University of Barcelona.
+The limnological catalog is displayed with the help of Google Maps in a user-friendly application created created and updated by the Spanish company Geovincles S.L. (www.mcrit.com).

 Limnological catalog of Mongolian lakes